Critical Data in KFS Training

 Critical data inappropriately entered in KFS places the identities and finances of IU students, employees, and vendors at risk.
 Furthermore, critical data inappropriately entered in KFS exposes IU to financial loss, legal liability, and reputational harm.
 Although it is possible to scrub critical data from unsecure fields in KFS, there is no guarantee that FMS staff can quickly identify and remove every instance of unprotected critical data in KFS.

 As a result, FMS leadership is determined to mitigate cyber risks and administrative overhead associated with critical data exposure by providing all KFS users with mandatory training about critical data and where it does and does not belong in KFS.
 Therefore, as of Monday, December 4, 2017, FMS will require all KFS users to complete the 30-minute online training, Critical Data in KFS.
+Additionally, all KFS users will be expected to complete the Critical Data in KFS training on an annual basis.
+KFS users who let their Critical Data in KFS training certification lapse will have their KFS access revoked.

 - Go to the course listing in IU Expand.